EMF Mitigation for High Magnetic Fields

 |Ambient levels near the metal water pipe||1.81 mG (milligauss)|

 |Against the metal water pipe||Between 5.63 and 20.83 mG|

 |1’ from the Wall (where the crib)||Between 1.22 and 5.81 mG|

-The Building Biology guidelines regarding the levels of concern for magnetic fields describes these levels as being a Moderate Concern (>1 mG) and High Concern (>5 mG).
-These concerns are especially for areas where exposure is for long durations, such as in bedrooms or home offices.
+Building Biology guidelines regarding levels of concern for magnetic fields describes these levels as being of Moderate Concern (>1 mG) and High Concern (>5 mG).
+These concerns are especially for areas where exposure is for long duration, such as in bedrooms or home offices.
 The World Health Organization cancer research institute, IARC (Internation Agency for Research on Cancer), evaluated low frequency magnetic fields in 2002 and classified them in category 2B.
 Category 2B translates to “possibly carcinogenic to humans.”
 This was due to epidemiological results related to childhood leukemia. ” Research supports the value of EMF mitigation for magnetic fields to reduce health risks, particularly in a child’s room.

 For Reference – The IARC report studying EMF was: IARC Monographs Volume 80 in 2002.

 Wiring Investigation and Mitigation: Working with an electrician, we were able to find one Neutral-Ground fault on an electrical appliance in the home.
 Other error checking pointed to the majority of the net current issue as coming in from a neighborhood wiring fault that is being distributed on metal water pipes (an Exterior Net Current Issue).
 The electrician was guided to install a dedicated earth ground to bond the metal water pipe.
 A plumber was also brought in to install a dielectric union to insulate the house ground from the metal water main line.
 After mitigation the new magnetic field levels were measured to verify the corrections had fixed the intermittent magnetic field issue.

 EMF Mitigation for Magnetic Fields